a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 # Introduction
 This guide is made for people who know little about computers to help them install Linux Mint in a way they can understand.

+If you have a specific question, feel free to create an issue with the "Question" type in the repo.
+I'll try to answer them.
+Please be coherent in your asks, I don't want any question like "my screen looks weird" with a grainy image and no description.
 # Common Terms and Questions

 ## Why switch?